About the New Mexico Watercolor Society

 All individuals interested in watercolor media are invited to join the NM Watercolor Society and participate in our regularly scheduled educational and social events.

-NMWS is based in Albuquerque.
+NMWS is based in Albuquerque, with a satellite chapter in Las Cruces.
 Meetings are held monthly (except July) and include interesting and stimulating painting-related speakers.
 A social time, where artists can chat and become acquainted with other members, precedes the meeting .
 Las Cruces Meetings are held monthly (other than June, July & August) with presentations by artists and art-related educators.
 There is a social time prior to each meeting.

 Our membership offers several opportunities for participation in a variety of events and activities.
 Click on the MEMBERSHIP tab above for information regarding the benefits of membership with NMWS.